Core-RJ/GUI-version-of-Color-BW-Separator-for-PDF/README.md

+--This is the desctiption file from the oringinal author :RicePasteM

+---

 # Color and Black & White Separator for PDF

 This tool is used to separate color and black & white pages from a PDF file into two separate PDF files.